can-lab/FawN/README.md

 ### Donders cluster
 If you are working on the compute cluster of the Donders Institute, please follow the following steps:
 1. Load Anaconda3 module by running command: `module load anaconda3`
-2. Create new environment in home directory by running command: `cd && conda create --name fawn_env`
+2. Create new environment in home directory by running command: `cd && python3 -m venv fawn_env`
-4. Activate new environment by running command: `source activate fawn_env`
+4. Activate new environment by running command: `source fawn_env/bin/activate`
 5. Install Nipype into environment by running command: `pip3 install nipype fslpy`
 6. Download [FawN](https://github.com/can-lab/fawn/master.zip)
 7. Install with